 Finding water anywhere it doesn’t belong in your house is a major cause for concern.
 Not only are you worried about where the leak is coming from (and how much it will cost to fix it!) but you’re also concerned about damage to your home.
 When it’s your air conditioner leaking water inside, you need to act fast to prevent water damage as well as expensive repair bills.

-We know you’re reading this because you want to know the reason for your air conditioner leaking water inside.
+We know you’re reading this because you want to know why your AC is dripping water.
 But before you try to figure out why, TAKE THESE STEPS FIRST to prevent or at least minimize damage:

 - TURN OFF THE AC SYSTEM.
 This is essential to stop the water flow and also protect your equipment from further damage.